plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms-with-bscscan.md

 ‌Using the emergency withdraw function allows you to draw all your funds out of a pool when no other way is working.

 {% hint style="danger" %}
-**Using the emergency withdraw function will forfeit your CAKE rewards!**
+**Using the emergency withdraw function will forfeit your WAYA rewards!**

 The PlexSwap team strongly suggests avoiding this function unless advised to do so officially by the PlexSwap team, or if you are very comfortable interacting with smart contracts and understand the underlying code.
 {% endhint %}